What you need to know What you need

 Part 3 = The Instruction Ability test

-After passing the three tests, you may have your name entered on the Register of Approved Driving Instructors as an ADI.
+After passing the three tests, you may be entered on the Register of Approved Driving Instructors as an ADI.

-A DVSA-appointed examiner will sit in the back of your car observing the driving lesson.
-He or she will watch and listen to you carrying out the lesson whilst making notes.
-The examiner is watching to see if the lesson you are conducting is structured to the pupil’s specific needs and level.
-The examiner will be watching for competence in various aspects of your teaching techniques.
+A DVSA-appointed examiner will sit in your car and observe the driving lesson.
+He or she will watch and listen to you carry out the lesson while making notes.
+The examiner is watching to see if your lesson is structured to the pupil’s specific needs and level and for competence in various aspects of your teaching techniques.

 The only purpose of the SCT is to ensure that an acceptable standard of instruction is being carried out.
 This should be no more or no less than what you would normally do for any other driving lesson.